jnduli/blog_jnduli.co.ke/content/drafts/moving_home_dir_to_another_partition.rst

 :author: John Nduli
 :status: draft

-There was a chance that I'd have to install ubuntu on my laptop and I didn't want to lose the content of my home folder.
-I'd create a new partition and put the contents of my home folder there, that way changing of modifying my OS wouldn't affect this.
+I'd need to install ubuntu on my work laptop, but I didn't want to lose my home directory.
+The set up I'd made had everything in one partition, so my home folder would get lost if I chose to reinstall an OS.
+I'd move the contents on this folder into another partition.

-I made sure I had enough space for this.
-I first found the size of my home directory by running:
+I'd need to ensure I had enough space to pull this off.
+This meant that the new partition would have to have at least the size of my home folder, and I found this by running:

 .. code-block:: bash

    cd /home
    du -sch $(ls -A)

-I'd need to have at least that free space on my drive, so I did a bit of clean up.
-I ensured I had a bit more free space than the size of my home directory.
-I don't want to be unable to save new files there.
+I didn't have enough space, so I cleared up some space using instructions found here (TODO: add link to article on space cleanup).
+I made sure I had the size of my home dir + 50GB.
+I don't want to be unable to store new files there.

-To partition the drive, I'd need to move things around so that the free space is contiguous.
-I didn't want to use my host OS for this, so I set up gparted on a drive and booted this.
-It provides a nice GUI that helped me shrink the drive, and create a new partition that would host my home directory.
+To partition the drive, I'd need the resize the current partition, and then create a new partition from the unallocated space.
+I got the gparted iso, set it up on a flash drive and booted into it.
+The GUI helped me shrink the drive and create the new partition that I'd use as my home directory.

-Once done, I logged into the host OS as the root user, mounted the new partition and copied over the content of my home folder with:
+Once done, I logged into my original OS as the root user, mounted the new partition and copied over my home folder with:

 .. code-block:: bash

    mount /dev/sdc2 /mnt
-   cp -rp /home/* /mnt # cp -r --preserve=all /hom/* /mnt would work better mv /home /home.old
+   cp -rp /home/* /mnt # cp -r --preserve=all /home/* /mnt would work better mv /home /home.old